lsst-ts/ts_pymoog/README.rst

 ts_hexrotcomm
 #############

-This package provides Python code to communicate with the main telescope camera rotator and hexapod controllers written by Moog, plus a base class for mock controllers.
+Python code to communicate with the main telescope camera rotator and hexapod low level controllers (code running in CompactRIO computers).